 Eating seasonal vegetables gets harder as you progress through the fall and winter seasons.
 The variety gets a little more sparse, but we do have all these wonderfully starchy vegetables that are just so deliciously versatile.
-The butternut squash is one of my personal favorites.
+Butternut squash is one of my personal favorite seasonal vegetables in the colder months.
+What’s not to love?
+It’s creamy, sweet delicate flavor make it extremely versatile.
 Everyone loves a good butternut squash soup in the colder month, but who wants to have soup everyday?
 Squash can be used in many recipes.
 It’s a shame that we often just stick to the classics.
 So, to widen my wheelhouse of recipes and culinary skills, I decided that I would try something a little different this time around.
-This Butternut Squash Risotto was creamy, filling, and full of yummy flavor.
+This Vegan Risotto with Butternut Squash was sweet, creamy, filling, and full of flavor.
 My only regret is that I didn’t make a larger batch.
 However, I only used up 2 cups of the squash purée, yet the full squash produced at least 5 ½ cups.
 Let’s just say there was lots leftover.
 So, feel free to double up on that.
 And since it is a time-consuming recipe, you’ll want to enjoy it for few more days anyway.
-Even if you scale up the recipe, you’ll still have a good portion leftover, for a butternut linguini (recipe is coming up).
+Even if you scale up the recipe, you’ll still have a good portion leftover, for a Butternut and Roasted Garlic Linguine.

 This was my first time making risotto and discovered a lot of things about this process.
 Risotto, to my surprise, is the process of cooking the rice in the broth and white wine and not a recipe itself.
 There are many variations on the recipes, but most of these include cream, cheese, and butter as main ingredients.
 Since we are doing it vegan style, I replaced all of that with their vegan versions.
 However, you don’t need to add the cheese to the recipe if you don’t have.
 The rice’s starch, the butternut squash, the coconut cream, and nutritional yeast all add enough creamy cheesiness to the dish that it is not necessary.
 Myself, I didn’t have any on hand, so it still has a lot of taste without it.
 Also, the Italians make risotto with white wine.
 If you would like to try this with white wine, add 2 cups to the rice before the broth and wait until all the liquid is absorbed.
 Then continue the recipe as indicated.